-The purpose of this class is to facilitate students in assembling, submitting and creating materials that will demonstrate that they have met the program goals of their specific Liberal Arts associate degree.
-Students will be expected to both create original written and researched material for the course and to assemble and submit previously graded material from other courses such as research papers, exams, lab reports, clinical evaluations, etc. This course should be taken the final semester of the Liberal Arts Associates Degree.
-Prerequisite: Instructor Approval.
+Students will be expected to both create original written and researched material for the course and to assemble and submit previously graded material from other courses such as research papers, exams, lab reports, clinical evaluations, etc. The class should be taken in the senior year.